 So you get two affordable San Francisco art galleries for the price of one.
 I was a little worried about getting “all arted out” in an hour, but I was pleasantly surprised.

-If you break it up with a nice lunch and a stroll through Golden Gate Park, you’ve got it made!
+If you break it up with a nice lunch and a stroll through Golden Gate Park, it really is a great day out.

 Collectively known as San Francisco’s Fine Arts Museums, the de Young and the Legion of Honor are two of the most visited artistic institutions in the US today.